-- Promote affordable housing options by: - ensuring that policies, programs and other actions that affect land-use and housing support the private and public sectors in providing a variety of housing sizes and types, while ensuring older adults and persons with disabilities have choice in the type of housing arrangement that fits their needs best.
-Renters and homeowners (including owners of manufactured homes) should have appropriate protections.
-Policies should emphasize the rights of residents and minimize disparities in treatment under the law. - promoting policies and programs that support the creation and maintenance of an adequate supply of affordable rental and ownership options integrated with the community to meet the needs of people of all ages, incomes and abilities.
-This should include strengthening housing programs to ensure that policies and funding for housing assistance and preservation programs continue to support residents who choose to remain in their homes as they age and that low- and moderateincome households have access to well-designed, safe, decent, affordable and accessible housing integrated throughout well-designed communities. - reauthorizing or creating programs and policies that increase the capacity for public-private partnerships to increase the range of housing choices available to older people and persons with disabilities. - promoting financial security of housing assets to support the availability of affordable homeownership options, safeguard home equity and promote the innovative use of housing assets to maintain and improve the independence and quality of life of older people.
+- Ensure that policies and funding for housing assistance and preservation programs continue to support residents who choose to remain in their homes as they age and that low- and moderate-income households have access to well-designed, safe, decent, affordable and accessible housing integrated throughout well-designed communities. - Promote financial security of housing assets to support the availability of affordable homeownership options, safeguard home equity and promote the innovative use of housing assets to maintain and improve the independence and quality of life of older people.